jayram0402/Tinder-Automation/README.md

 To deploy the backend on an **AWS EC2** instance:

-1. Launch an EC2 instance with Java and Maven installed.
+1. Launch an EC2 instance with Java installed.
 2. Pull your code from GitHub, build, and run the backend.
 3. Set up a security group to allow traffic on port **8080**.